 Ad.
 8: The length of the pseudo stem should be assessed from the top of the bulb (defined by the point of inflection to the neck) to the point where the highest green leaf emerges from the pseudo stem.

 Ad.
 9: The diameter of the pseudo stem should be assessed in the middle of the pseudo stem.

 Ad.
-10: Seed-propagated varieties only: Bulb: Tendency to split into bulblets (with dry skin around each bulblet)
+10: Bulb: Tendency to split into bulblets (with dry skin around each bulblet)

-Ad.
-11: Bulb: degree of splitting into bulblets (with dry skin around each bulblet)